Allocating Positional Goods: A Mechanism Design Approach: Revenue Maximization

-\end{corollary} \begin{remark} If $v(\theta)=\alpha\theta$ for some $\alpha\geq0$, then the optimal cutoff is $\theta_0^* = J^{-1}(0)$. \end{remark} Because of the intrinsic value $v(\theta)$, under the IFR property, the revenue-maximizing mechanism here leads to lower exclusion than the standard result that excludes agents with negative virtual valuation $J(\theta)<0$.
-Furthermore, when the intrinsic value $v(0)$ is large enough and there are many low types ($f(0)$ is large), the seller cannot benefit from exclusion.
+\item If $v(0) \geq \frac{v'(0)+1}{f(0)}$, then zero exclusion is optimal---i.e., $\theta_0^* = 0$. \footnote{ If \(J(\theta)F(\theta)+J_v(\theta)\) is increasing, then \(v(0)\ge v'(0)/f(0)\) is sufficient. } \end{enumerate} \end{corollary} The intrinsic value $v(\theta)$ reduces the optimal exclusion compared to the zero intrinsic value benchmark, where agents with negative virtual valuation $J(\theta)<0$ are excluded.
+In addition, if the baseline intrinsic value $v(0)$ is large and there are many low types ($f(0)$ is large), it is optimal for the seller to serve every type.